Breast Implant Replacement

 Dr. Cohn makes every effort to place incisions in inconspicuous locations during your breast implant replacement surgery.
 Any visible scars that do develop can be hidden underneath clothing and will likely fade over time.

 You may experience moderate discomfort following your surgery.
 Dr. Cohn will provide you medication to minimize the pain.

 Frequently Asked Questions

 Ideal candidates for breast implant replacement must be in good health and have realistic expectations about their results.
 You will also be asked to quit smoking at least four weeks before and after your surgery.

 The cost of your procedure will vary depending on surgical fees, anesthesia fees, breast implant fees, prescriptions for medications, and any associated medical tests.
 Cohn Plastic Surgery in Birmingham, AL, proudly offers patient financing plans to help you achieve your aesthetic goals.

 Breast implant exchange is performed on an outpatient basis in our office-based surgical center.

 The decision to have breast implant replacement surgery is extremely personal and not without risk.
-Our doctors will thoroughly review and explain the risks associated with your surgery during your consultation.
+Dr. Cohn will thoroughly review and explain the risks associated with your surgery during your consultation.